Dementia to drive global leap in number of elderly needing care

 Globally, 13 percent of people aged 60 or over currently require long-term care.
 But between 2010 and 2050, the total number of older people with care needs will nearly treble from 101 to 277 million, according to the report.

-Martin Prince, a professor at King’s College London’s Institute of Psychiatry and author of the report, said health and social care authorities needed to recognize quickly that “people with dementia have special needs”.
+Martin Prince, a professor at King’s College London’s Institute of Psychiatry and author of the report, said health and social care authorities needed to recognise quickly that “people with dementia have special needs”.

 “Compared with other long-term care users they need more personal care, more hours of care, and more supervision, all of which is associated with greater strain on caregivers, and higher costs,” he said in a statement.